Generations of Chinese leadership: Possible seventh generation

-Born in the 1970s (or in the late 1960s if loosely defined), the seventh generation of leaders includes Yin Yong, Mayor of Beijing; Zhong Shaojun, Director of the General Office of the Central Military Commission; Zhuge Yujie, Deputy Party Secretary of Hubei; Liu Hongjian, Party Secretary of Kunming, the provincial capital of Yunnan; Guo Ningning, Party Secretary of Fuzhou, the provincial capital of Fujian and Executive Vice Governor of Fujian.
+Born in the 1970s (or in the late 1960s if loosely defined), the seventh generation of leaders includes Yin Yong, Mayor of Beijing; Zhuge Yujie, Deputy Party Secretary of Hubei; Liu Hongjian, Deputy Party Secretary of Yunnan; Guo Ningning, Deputy Party Secretary of Fujian.
 Other Post-70s politicians are Zhu Zhongming, Deputy Party Secretary of Shanghai and Xie Weijiang, Deputy Party Secretary of Hunan.

 Only one provincial leader born in the 1970s is serving as a full member of the Central Committee of the Chinese Communist Party: Wei Tao since July 2025 as the chairman of the Guangxi Zhuang Autonomous Region People's Government.
 As of mid-2025, most leaders born in the 1970s served in positions at the deputy provincial-ministerial level.
-Six were full provincial-ministerial leaders: Li Yunze, Director of the National Administration of Financial Regulation, and A Dong [zh], First Secretary of the Communist Youth League of China.
+Five were full provincial-ministerial leaders: A Dong [zh], First Secretary of the Communist Youth League of China.
 Lu Dongliang, Governor of Shanxi.
 Liu Xiaotao, Governor of Jiangsu and Liu Jie, Governor of Zhejiang.